NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script gives execution permissions for all users to only subdirectories
+this script changes both the owner and group permissions for all files and directories